borkshop/js/jspit/stream.md

-# 2020-11-01
+# 2020-11-02

 ## TODO

 - domgeon
   - FOV ala <https://www.albertford.com/shadowcasting>
-  - interaction with adjacent tiles and/or the current tile
   - player inventorty/ability system; good initial use cases include a digging item, floor tile creator, a particle gun, or void walking boots
   - move and other interaction animations
+  - selection of current actor from all `.mover.input`
+  - auto viewPoint to `.mover.input`

 - builder
   - a more adept hallway builder